ElizavetaElgaeva/gwas_practicals/GWAS_practicals.Part_1.md

 ## id35 id35   0 49.88   1  157.2  84.28    0 34.11
 ## id58 id58   0 37.00   1  165.1  89.54    0 32.85
 ```
+The rows of this data frame correspond to th estudy subjects, and the columns
+correspond to the variables.
+There are two default variables, which are always
+present in phdata.
+The first of these is “id”, which contains study subject
+identification code.
+This identification code can be arbitrary character, numer,
+or alphanumeric combination, but every person must be coded with an unique
+ID.
+The second default variable is “sex”, where males are coded with ones (“1”)
+and females are coded with zero (“0”).

 ## Summary of phenotype data